 For a brief time, the road that is now designated I-25 was complete both to the north and to the south from Denver, but not through the central part of the city.
 It was during this time that the US 87 designation was removed from its pairings with US 85 to the south and US 287 to the north, and instead applied to the new road.
 The separate freeway segments of US 87 were temporarily connected via Fox St - Park Av - Colfax Av - Colorado Blvd:

 The I-25 designation was not officially applied to the Valley Highway until about 1962, and even then it may not have been signed as such immediately.
+So for the first few years the freeway was signed simply as US 87, as can be seen at lower right in this photo:

 That map also illustrates that the US 285 designation had been removed from the Morrison Road corridor.
 Traffic was instead directed around Denver via a sort of beltway that consisted of Hampden Avenue and Havana Street, to a new terminus at Colfax (US 36-40-287).